Trump offshore oil drilling plan draws protest in California

 On Thursday, the California Coastal Commission also weighed in, requesting that the state be removed from consideration for offshore drilling.
 The state’s Natural Resources secretary, John Laird, also voiced opposition.

-The protest was organised by several environmental groups including the Center for Biological Diversity, the Sierra Club, and the Natural Resources Defense Council.
+The protest was organized by several environmental groups including the Center for Biological Diversity, the Sierra Club, and the Natural Resources Defense Council.

 “Offshore drilling is dirty and it’s dangerous,” said Miyoko Sakashita, head of the oceans program for the Center for Biological Diversity.
 “It results in oil spills that injure and kill wildlife.”